Do you take insurance?

 How much does it cost for an office visit?

 Our first office visit lasts up to 90 minutes and is $350.00.
 Cancer patients first office visit lasts up to 90 minutes and is $450.
-Lyme patients first office visit can last up to 120 minutes and is $440.
+Lyme patients first office visit can last up to 120 minutes and is $450.
 If a new patient needs prescriptions or IV treatment, the 30 minute visit with the MD is in addition to the initial visit.
-Follow-up visit charges are based on time and can range from $45-$180.
+Follow-up visit charges are based on time and can range from $140-$180.
 We are the only integrative clinic in Colorado who provides full scope family medicine under the direction of an MD as well as the expertise of naturopathic doctors.
 Lab testing: if there is no insurance coverage, we do have very good rates for those paying out of pocket for their lab testing.
 Otherwise we bill insurance.

 What is naturopathic medicine?

 Naturopathic medicine has been around for over 100 years.
 Naturopathic medicine is not identified with any particular therapy, but with a philosophy that views health and disease as a continuum.
 The naturopathic doctor believes the body has a profound ability to heal itself-under the right conditions.
 This is achieved by optimizing nutritional status through supplementation, dietary changes, behavioral modification and removing the irritating or causative factors.
 All of our patients' health issues are approached in this way.
 Hippocrates coined the phrase, "nature is the healer of all diseases."
 This concept underlies the principles outlined in the "Hippocratic Oath," of naturopathic doctors:

 - First Do No Harm: Utilize methods and medicinal substances which minimize the risk of harmful side effects.
 Avoid, when possible, the harmful suppression of symptoms.
 Using the least force necessary to diagnose and treat illness.

 - Identify and Treat the Causes: Address the fundamental causes of disease.